cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 This code displays `20, 5` on the `message1` block in the Mindustry world, since both `x` and `local` in the `foo` function are local variables and therefore distinct from `x` and `local` in the main code block.

-In `relaxed` syntax, using global variables as function parameters (e.g., `def foo(Z) ... end`) is not allowed.
-In `strict` syntax, such parameters are allowed.
+In `relaxed` syntax, using upper-case variables as function parameters (e.g., `def foo(Z) ... end`) is not allowed.

 > [!NOTE]
-> In previous versions of Mindcode, global variables also served as program parameters [described below](#program-parameters).
+> In previous versions of Mindcode, global variables also served as _program parameters_ [described below](#program-parameters).
 This usage of global variables is no longer supported.

 ## Explicit variables